 Once there are a few publicly traded consolidators in the market, we expect the number of independent companies to decline.
 There are currently more than 30 PE-backed consolidators today, with consolidators also beginning to buy each other (Recent example: NVA purchasing Sage and Ethos).
 When public companies have easier access to debt and equity capital, this trend will accelerate, and the number of independent companies will decline.

 How quickly will this all happen?
-While the exact timing is uncertain, our team believes there will be two to four public companies by year end of 2023, which will kick off larger consolidators buying the smaller ones through 2026.
+While the exact timing is uncertain, our team believes there will be two to four public companies by year end 2025, which will kick off larger consolidators buying the smaller ones through 2027.

 Needless to say, this movement will not be ideal for the individual practice owner, especially the smaller practice owner.
 Today, there are a handful of buyers for a $1.5 million, 3-DVM practice.
 However, as the number of consolidators diminishes and the ones remaining grow bigger, their interest in smaller practices will wane.

 As consolidators grow in size and profitability, they will need to start accessing the public stock market in order to raise capital and fund their continual growth.
-IPOs are expected to occur in late 2022 or in 2023 (assuming the world economy settles down).
-These IPOs will change the market as we know it: public consolidators will purchase the smaller players, and the number of independent companies will start to decline.
+IPOs are expected to occur in late 2024 or in 2025 (assuming the world economy settles down).
+These IPOs will change the market as we know it: public consolidators will purchase the smaller players and the number of independent companies will start to decline.

-After reading the above outlook, it’s no secret that it’s a good time to sell your practice.
-Ackerman Group can help.
-We specialize in facilitating veterinary practice sales to the corporate market.
-Last year, we helped practice owners sell 64 veterinary practices for a combined value of $675 million, and our team is on pace to help even more hospitals sell in 2022.
+Ackerman Group specializes in facilitating veterinary practice sales to the corporate market.
 Our unique access to real-time market changes, deep understanding of buyers and their strategies, and our experience managing the intricacies of the transaction process makes Ackerman Group the preferred broker among practice owners.
 We work on your behalf to help you secure the best price, best fit, and best terms so you can sell your veterinary practice successfully.